-Regionally Accredited Institutions
+Nationally Accredited Institutions

-College credits earned at regionally accredited institutions of higher learning are accepted.
-Credits are not awarded for sectarian courses.
+NPC accepts college credits and credentials only from institutions accredited by agencies that are recognized by the US Secretary of Education as an Institutional Accreditor and are in full compliance with their national recognition.
 Transfer credits are posted to the Northland Pioneer College transcript after an official evaluation is made of each transcript received by the Records and Registration Admissions Office.
-The transfer credits will NOT be applied toward the NPC Grade-Point Average (GPA).
+The transfer credits will not_be applied toward the NPC Grade- Point Average (GPA).
 Credits and degrees over eight years of age (except when program accreditation agencies limit the life of the course work to less than eight years) are subject to review prior to acceptance toward prerequisites and/or degree requirements in some program areas.
 Students must earn credits in residency at NPC to complete any degree or certificate program.
 For more information, see Degree and Certification Graduation Requirements, page 57.